How to Apply for Medicaid in Virginia

 - Job information for all employed household members

 - Any taxable income information (unemployment benefits, Social Security benefits, etc.)

 - Current health insurance policies

-To learn more about required information for a Medicaid application, download our comprehensive guide today.
+To learn more about required information for a Medicaid application, download our free guide today.

 Information Not Required on Virginia Medicaid Applications

 While the Medicaid application in Virginia requires quite some information about family members seeking Medicaid coverage, certain types of information are not required.
 For instance, as long as an applicant and his or her unmarried partner do not have children together, then information about the unmarried partner is not necessary.
 Also, if an applicant is 21 years of age or older and has parents or other adult relatives living in the dwelling who file their taxes separately, these relatives’ information will not need to be included in the application.
 An application for Medicaid will not require any criminal background history for adult applicants in order to determine eligibility.
 This type of information will not be necessary for a VA Medicaid application, although it may be necessary for other government program applications.
 If applicants are unsure of whether to include other information in a Medicaid application, they can always call or visit the local Department of Social Services.

 Learn the Steps to Take After a Medicaid Application Denial in Virginia